 Assault

 In an assault, you inflict physical harm or undesired physical contact on another individual.
 Assault charges may arise from a fight, even if one party tried not to get involved.
-Simply walking up and punching someone can earn you assault charges, as can any other violent act against another party.
+Simply walking up and punching someone can earn your assault charges, as can any other violent act against another party.
 Threatening assault, especially in a way that makes the other person genuinely believe in the threat to themselves, can also result in an assault charge.

 Assault With a Deadly Weapon